nitromacchiato/kickback/README.md

-1. For user login we use NextAuth which is a open source
+1. First we set up our NextAuth configuartion to allow Spotify logins in our application

 ```javascript